ringcentral/ringcentral-api-docs/docs/voice/conference.md

     }
     ```

 This will return a `voiceCallToken` which is the call token for entering the conference call.
+You'll also receive a telephony session ID (`id`) that will be used in the following calls to add and remove parties from the call.

-You'll bring in your first caller via a Session Initiation Protocol (SIP) INVITE.
+To bring in the first caller to the conference call, you need to send a Session Initiation Protocol (SIP) INVITE using the SIP WebRTC implementation being used by the client.

 !!!
 Important
     A SIP INVITE is required to bring in parties to the conference call, otherwise you will receive a 403 error.
 The conference call will wait 38 seconds for the SIP INVITE to complete or else the conference will be terminated.